MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-ienumtfcontexts-skip.md

 # IEnumTfContexts::Skip

 ## -description

+Moves the current position forward in the enumeration sequence by the specified number of elements.

 ## -parameters

 ### -param ulCount [in]

 Contains the number of elements to skip.

 ## -returns

 This method can return one of these values.